J-1000/mmst-module-1/week-2/Git-Workflow.md

-# Git-Worklow
+# Git-Workflow

-## Resourcen
+## Resources
 - Git Cheatsheet by GitHub: https://services.github.com/on-demand/downloads/github-git-cheat-sheet/

 ## Process

-Change to the master branch: git checkout master
+Switch to the master branch:
+    `git checkout master`

-Create new branch and switch to it: `git checkout -b <branch-name>`
+Create a new branch and switch to it:
+    `git checkout -b <branch-name>`

 Make some changes and then add the files and commit them:
     `git add .`

     `git commit -m "my commit message"`

-Push to remote repository - if the branch does not exist on github it is created:
+Push to the remote repository - if the branch does not exist on GitHub it is created:
     `git push origin <branch-name>`

-Go to the github repository and click on "New Pull Request" The Pull Request gets reviewed by the other team member and merged
+Go to the GitHub repository and click on "New Pull Request" The Pull Request gets reviewed by the other team member and merged

-Then we have to pull in the changes from the github repo to our local branch
+Then we have to pull in the changes from the GitHub repo to our local branch:

 We change to the master branch:
     `git checkout master branch`

-We pull in the changes from the github repo:
+We pull in the changes from the GitHub repo:
     `git pull origin master`

-We switch to our own branch that we just pushed to github:
+We switch to our own branch that we just pushed to GitHub:
     `git checkout <branch-name>`

-Now we merge the master branch into this branch
+Now we merge the master branch into the branch we are currently in:
     `git merge master`